 In the community, Bob is active in his church and son’s school.
 He is a past president of Queen Anne's County Farm Bureau.
 Bob was recognized by the Maryland Food Bank as "Farmer of the Year'' for his contributions to feeding the hungry in Maryland.
 In 2020, Bob was the recipient of the Maryland Rural Impact Award as the Rural Community Volunteer.

 As a CEC Director, Bob recognizes the vital role that Choptank plays in the communities it serves and strives to represent all its members fairly and equitably.
 Bob and his family reside on Double Creek Road.

-Craig Mathies was appointed to the Choptank Electric Cooperative Board of Directors in December of 2019, to represent Somerset County.
+Craig Mathies serves on the Choptank Electric Cooperative Board of Directors representing Somerset County.